 3.0 Units.
-Prerequisite: Eligibility for English 120.
+Prerequisite: English 98 or 98SL or English Placement Test or equivalent.
 Students may receive credit for Humanities 118 or 114, but not for both courses.
 Three lecture hours weekly.

-This course is an introduction to the major religious traditions of the world and the spiritual practices of preliterate or primal religions.
-The course will focus equally on East and West, principles and practice, history and psychology.
-Examples of the art, music and literature of Hinduism, Buddhism, Islam, Chinese Religion, Judaism, Christianity and primal religions will be presented to enhance the experience and understanding of the religions.
+An introduction to the major religious traditions of the world and the spiritual practices of preliterate or primal religions.
+The course focuses equally on East and West, principles and practice, history and psychology.
+Examples of the art, music and literature of Hinduism, Buddhism, Islam, Chinese Religion, Judaism, Christianity and primal religions are presented to enhance the experience and understanding of the religions.
 (CSU/UC) AA/AS Area C, CSU Area C-2, IGETC Area 3B